arunkv1/GitChat/README.md

 - Stores previous Repos for easy access and retrieval
 - Uses DeepLake Vector storage to segment code and documentation, bypassing major Token Limit issues

+# Using GitChat
+- Provide your OpenAi and VectorStore key in the gitchat.py file
+- run python3 driver.py to start the CLI interface

 # Problem and Motivation

 Many companies in the industry have large software codebases that can be challenging and time consuming to navigate for engineers, non-technical team members, and leadership.
 These current practices require developers to get training and familiarize themselves with the codebases to make meaningful contributions.
 This can consume a significant amount of the company’s time and resources.